nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   * However, you must edit at least one field at a time
   * This means that the Contacts Manager will prompt you for a field if you only enter `edit INDEX` without any fields supplied
-  * A field should only be provided once
+  * Each field should only be provided once
-* The same rules apply regarding the format delimiters (from the `add` command)
+* The same rules apply regarding the format of delimiters (from the `add` command)
-* Two contacts cannot have the same name (case-insensitive)
-* A name can be updated with itself unchanged, or with a different case, e.g.
+* A name can be updated with itself, or with a different case, e.g.
   * For a contact with name `Sample`, you may edit the contact name to be `n/Sample`, `n/sample`, `n/SAMPLE`, etc.
   * A reminder will be given in these edits, but they are still allowed